SANDAG/sandag_freight_viewer/README.md

 If you are interested in contributing to the Open Freight App project please contact [Michael Ruane](mailto:mruane@dvrpc.org).
 To report any issues or bugs please send us an email or add an [issue here](https://github.com/DVRPCfreight/open-freight-app/issues).

+If you have questions about SANDAG's version of the Open Freight App project please contact [Pat Landrum](mailto:pat.landrum@sandag.org).